 When a terrorist act takes place in the middle of the holidays in a city that manages to be one of the most desired for world tourism, the event reaches the top in the international news headlines, becoming a media event where politics of all kinds will try to position themselves to take advantage of the situation.
 It was then and it is now.

-The city commemorates this 17A, the first anniversary of that terrorist act that shook it, but it seems that the dominant media sector and the politician have overlooked that what happened that 17A, in addition to a terrorist act, was a direct touch to the deepest feelings of every human being, it was a touch that committed to nonviolence and no to resentment, to defend the right to intercultural and religious coexistence, to position themselves against the fear imposed by power.
+This August 17, the city commemorates the first anniversary of the terrorist act that shook it, but it seems that the dominant media and political sectors have overlooked that what happened that day, in addition to a terrorist act, was a direct assault on the deepest feelings of every human being.
+It was an assault that calls for nonviolence and no to resentment, to defend the right to intercultural and religious coexistence, to position oneself against the fear imposed by power.

 On this August 17, some politicians will again use the attack to talk about their interests and powers, what better time to do so, while the victims’ families just want to move on and forget.
 Ripoll, the village where the young people who were the protagonists of the Barcelona and Cambrils attacks came from, has tried to live through this year of pain without yet understanding what prompted the young people to undertake such an atrocity.
 They want to know, to understand, but to forget.
 The fact is that the public has not been given any explanation as to how young people have so far been involved, without any suspicion, in such an act of violence.
 These misunderstood motives are always hidden from the citizen.

-10 days after the terrorist act, Barcelona was staging a massive demonstration in mourning under the slogan “No tenim por” (We are not afraid) attended by the main representatives of the Spanish government, the Generalitat, the City Council and the Monarchy.
-To the surprise of all of them, the event was characterised by a diversity of voices where each one of them expressed their political position, but above all, the voice that won was that of not criminalising Islam, but the war policies that put at the service of the globalisation of fear lead to societies where the military defense budget exceeds that of the defense of human rights.
+10 days after the terrorist act, Barcelona staged a massive demonstration in mourning under the slogan “No tenim por” (We are not afraid) attended by the main representatives of the Spanish government, the regional government, the City Council and the Monarchy.
+To their surprise, the event was characterised by a diversity of voices with each one of them expressing their political position, but above all, the voice that won was that of not criminalising Islam, but the war policies that when put at the service of the globalisation of fear lead to societies where military defense budgets exceed that of the defense of human rights.

-It was a citizen’s call to clarify that it was not going to criticise a religion, culture or country, but rather the war policies that at the time focused on the figure of King Philip VI accused of selling arms to Saudi Arabia.
+It was a citizen’s call to clarify that it was not going to criticise a religion, culture or country, but rather the war policies that at the time included the figure of King Philip VI of Spain accused of selling arms to Saudi Arabia.

 Because the population does have some information on this issue, and does not forget, since the story of a monarchy and a central government marked by corruption and the sale of arms and various interests with the anti-democratic regimes of Saudi Arabia, Qatar and the Emirates does not go unnoticed.